WorldHealthOrganization/open-source-communication-channel/docs/guidance/choosing_a_license.md

 Depending on your objectives, you might opt for a permissive license or non-permissive (copyleft) license.

-The World Health Organization Legal team have reviewed various OSI approved licenses and recommend using one of these licenses:
+The some of the projects hosted on https://github.com/WorldHealthOrganization have reviewed and applied various OSI approved licenses including:

 - [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.html)
 - [Apache License, Version 2.0](https://httpd.apache.org/docs/2.4/license.html)